Abdulrahman-Dev0/A-Movie-Site/README.md

 Feel free to add your own images based on the `alt` descriptions thank you for understanding!

-⚠️3-Propely if there is anything wrong or error plz contact me on my github email : abdulrahman.dev010@gmail.com
+⚠️3-Propely if there is anything wrong or error plz contact me on github,  Gmail: abdulrahman.dev010@gmail.com

 --Desc:
 A Movie Site that u can see the available movies and the snacks and an contact us section. (it can be improved....)